-Pharmaceutical Waste Management Market Size is likely to witness considerable growth from 2022 to 2028, due to the increased need for specialized pharmaceutical waste disposal methods to limit ecological risks and health hazards.
-In addition, the high spending on research and development across the pharmaceutical industry to introduce new drugs will further assert a positive influence on industry demand over the coming years.
+Pharmaceutical Waste Management Market size is likely to witness robust growth from 2023 to 2032 due to the rising demand for specialized pharmaceutical waste disposal methods to limit ecological risks and health hazards.

 Pharmaceutical waste refers to discarded pharmaceutical products including expired, contaminated, or unused prescription and over-the-counter medications, as well as wastewater and chemical sludges produced during the manufacturing process.
 Global manufacturers are mandated to take special care and precautions while disposing and handling this waste to substantially reduce its devastating impacts on the environment, public, and business.

 Various programs and investments in the development of the pharmaceutical sector are estimated to propel pharmaceutical waste management market value.
 To cite an instance, in August 2022, the Japanese government and the United Nations Development Program established a two-year $11 million 'Project for the Improvement of Infectious Waste Management' to assist national health agencies and other key players in Bangladesh, Bhutan, and the Maldives in dealing with the extraordinary spike in the amount of infectious medical waste created after the COVID-19 outbreak, which was overloading waste treatment facilities.
 Such initiatives, along with the mounting number of diseases, are set to stimulate the adoption of pharmaceutical manufacturing waste management methods.

 However, a lack of awareness about the impacts of improper disposal of medications, coupled with high costs associated with this waste management, may hinder industry expansion over 2023-2032.